drseg/swift-fsm/README.md

 }
 ```

 **Important** - SMC allows for both abstract (without a given state) and concrete (with a given state) Super States.
 It also allows for overriding transitions declared in a Super State.
-SwiftFSM on the other hand only allows abstract Super States, defined using the `SuperState` struct, and any attempt to override a Super State transition will result in a duplicate transition error.
+Swift FSM on the other hand only allows abstract Super States, defined using the `SuperState` struct, and any attempt to override a Super State transition will result in a duplicate transition error.

 ### Entry and Exit Actions